TrailBlazersInc/TrailBlazers/documentation/M3_Requirements_and_Design.md

  - Updated Dependency Diagram to show link between userDB and user Component.
 14/02/2025
  - Functional Requirement 2 renamed to Sign In from Sign Up.
 14/02/2025
  - Updated the functional requirements for Recommend Jogger Buddies.
 15/03/2025
+ - Updated the main component (interfaces) of Recommendation.
+21/09/2025
+ - Updated the write up for non functional requirements of Recommendation Usability.
+21/09/2025

 ## 2. Project Description
 An application that connects nearby users to jog/run together adapting to their schedule and distance willing to travel.